cnorick/curse-of-strahd-notes/Session Notes/Session 7.md

 [[Shalooti]] plays Lizzo for the group, who applaud vigorously.
 And one of the [[Vistani]] recounts a story to the group about a mighty wizard who rallied a mob to take on [[Strahd Von Zarovich|Strahd]].
 The wizard was overthrown by [[Strahd Von Zarovich|Strahd]] and fell a thousand feet to his death, and his body was washed away by the river.

+The party all turn in for the night.

 ## Back on the Road
 The party set out early in the morning to make their way toward [[The Town of Vallaki (N)|Vallaki]]. [[Bardolf]] doesn't stir, so with the help of [[Ireena Kolyana|Ireena]], [[Pelanil]] ties him to [[Metarlos|Molly]] ([[Metarlos]] gained a new name). [[Shalooti]] fetches a med kit from [[Madam Eva]], and the party sets off.